JaspreetKhela/JaspreetKhela/README.md

 <a name="short-term-professional-development"></a>
 ### 🌱 Short-Term Development Pursuits
 - Cybersecurity Fundamentals [to Prepare for the CompTIA Security+, Network+, CySA+, PenTest+, CASP+, Cloud+, Linux+, and Server+ Exams]
-- DevOps
+- DevOps [to Better Understand Continuous Integration and Deployment Pipelines in the Software Development Life Cycle]
-- Enterprise Architecture
+- Enterprise Architecture [to Better Understand the Levels of Architecting an Organization]
 - People and Power Skills [to Learn More Effective and Efficient Communication and Collaboration Strategies]
 - Generative AI for Everyone [to Better Understand Prompt Engineering, Socioeconomic Impacts, and Ethical Concerns of Generative AI]
 - Full-Stack Application Development [to Augment Current Background with a Comprehensive Deep Dive into Different Technology Stacks]
-- Cloud Computing
+- Cloud Computing [for Specialization in Cloud Computing]
 - Cloud Native Foundations [for Specialization in Cloud Computing]
-- DevOps and Software Engineering
+- DevOps and Software Engineering [to Augment Current Background with a Comprehensive Deep Dive into Different Technology Stacks]
-- Site Reliability Engineering (SRE)
+- Site Reliability Engineering (SRE) [to Compliment Current DevOps Background with a Comprehensive Deep Dive into Adjacent Technology Stacks]
-- Information Technology (IT) Support PC
+- Information Technology (IT) Support PC [for IT Support Specialization]
 - Data Analytics and Visualization with Excel and R [for Specialization]
 - SQL, NoSQL, and Relational Database Fundamentals [for a Refresher of a Multitude of Databases]
-- NoSQL, Big Data, and Spark Fundamentals
+- NoSQL, Big Data, and Spark Fundamentals [to Learn Big Data-Related Tools]
-- Data Engineering
+- Data Engineering [to Learn How to Build Data Pipelines]
-- Data Warehouse Engineering
+- Data Warehouse Engineering [to Augment Data Engineering Background]
-- Data Science
+- Data Science [for a Refresher of a Multitude of Data Science-Related Methods and Tools]
-- Artificial Intelligence
+- Artificial Intelligence [to Augment Current Background with a Comprehensive Deep Dive into Different Technology Stacks]
-- Advanced Artificial Intelligence
+- Advanced Artificial Intelligence [to Augment Current Background with a Comprehensive Deep Dive into Different Technology Stacks]
 - Deep Learning [to Augment Current Background with a Comprehensive Deep Dive into Different Technology Stacks]
-- Autonomous Systems for Discovery
+- Autonomous Systems for Discovery [to Augment Current Background with a Comprehensive Deep Dive into Different Technology Stacks]
-- User Experience/User Interface (UX/UI) Design
+- User Experience/User Interface (UX/UI) Design [to Better Understand Human-Computer Interactions]
-- Digital Marketing
+- Digital Marketing [to Better Understand Marketing Principles, Methods, and Tools]
-- Mobile Application Development and Strategy [to Augment Current Background with a Comprehensive Deep Dive]
+- Mobile Application Development and Strategy [to Augment Current Mobile Application Development Background with a Comprehensive Deep Dive]
-- Blockchain Development
+- Blockchain Development [to Learn Web3 Application Development]

 <a name="long-term-professional-development"></a>
 ### 🌱 Long-Term Development Pursuits